 Biographies Characteristics Analysis

-The world's first TV tower was built in Berlin in 1926.
-By modern standards, its dimensions were very modest: a height of 150 meters, and a weight of "only" 600 tons.
+The world's first television tower was built in Berlin in 1926.
+By modern standards, its dimensions were very modest: height 150 meters, and weight “only” 600 tons.

 Of course, these parameters cannot be compared with the size of modern television towers.
-In today's report, let's get acquainted with the tallest TV towers in the world.
+In today's report we will get acquainted with the tallest television towers in the world.

 Height: 375 meters